havefnubb/havefnubb/src/havefnubb/install/docs/en/INSTALL.md

 ### Rights Accesss

-Don't forget to change/check your rights access on all your folder to 755, and your files in 644, except for the 4 files located in var/config which have to be in 664 : localconfig.ini.php, profiles.ini.php
+Don't forget to change/check your rights access on all your folder to `755`, and your files in `644`, except for the 2 files located in `var/config` which have to be in `664`: `localconfig.ini.php` and `profiles.ini.php`.

-do the following to change them :
+Do the following to change them :

 ```
 find . -type d -exec chmod 755 {} \;